StackStorm/orquesta/docs/source/languages/orquesta.rst

 barrier for the inbound task transitions.
 There will be only one instance of the barrier task.
 In the workflow graph, there will be multiple inbound edges to the barrier node.

+The following workflow definition illustrates the execution of parallel branches.
+The barrier task will be blocked until all the parallel branches complete and reach it.

 .. code-block:: yaml

     version: 1.0